jsm28/matholymp-py/docs/online-registration.rst

 ^^^^^^^^^^^^^^^^^

 Staff can be registered, using an administrative account, in the special country automatically created for them.
+This can be done in bulk, including creating self-registration accounts and sending details of them by email to specified addresses, by uploading a CSV file (:guilabel:`Bulk register participants`).
+Otherwise, staff can be registered individually.

 Monitoring registration
 ^^^^^^^^^^^^^^^^^^^^^^^